alexneargarder/BroforceMods/Scripts/README.md

 ## Setup
 Set these environment variables:
-- `BROFORCEMODS` - Path to Broforce Mods folder
+- `BROFORCEPATH` - Path to Broforce folder
-- `REPOS` - Path to your repos folder (same as above)
+- `REPOSPATH` - Path to your repos folder (same as above)

 ## Usage
 ```